1954 Copa México final

-The 1954 Copa México Final was the final match of the 1953–54 Copa México.
-It was played at Estadio Olímpico de la Ciudad de los Deportes in Mexico City, Mexico, on May 12 1954.
+The 1954 Copa México final was the final match of the 1953–54 Copa México.
+It was played at Estadio Ciudad de los Deportes in Mexico City, Mexico, on May 12 1954.
 América beat Guadalajara 3–2 on penalties after the match finished 1–1 after extra time.

 This was the first cup title for América in the professional era of Mexican football.
 The match is considered as a very important moment in the history of the América-Guadalajara rivalry, since it was the first cup final contested by both sides.

 Route to the final

 Background

 The 1953–54 Copa México was played in two stages: the group stage with three groups of four teams each, each group winner would qualify to the final stage, where the three group winners would play one match against each other to define the champion.

-Atlante, América and Guadalajara won their groups and advanced to the final stage, played at the Estadio Olímpico de la Ciudad de los Deportes in Mexico City.
+Atlante, América and Guadalajara won their groups and advanced to the final stage, played at the Estadio Ciudad de los Deportes in Mexico City.
 América and Guadalajara defeated Atlante in their respective matches.
 The game between América and Guadalajara was a tie, therefore, both teams ended with three points each (one win and one draw), and since the two squads had the same goal difference, it was decided that a playoff match would take place to define the champion.